 Clinical Investigation and Translational Science

 The Master of Science in Clinical Investigation and Translational Science (MSCI-TS) Degree Program trains clinicians and health care professionals from diverse backgrounds and disciplines in the conduct of clinical investigations.
-MSCI-TS program applicants must provide proof of either a degree in medicine, dentistry, graduate nursing, health professions, or evidence of concurrent enrollment in the Graduate School of Biomedical Sciences.
-Post-doctoral (Ph.D.) applicants interested in human investigations are also welcome to apply.
+MSCI-TS program applicants must provide proof of a health professional degree (e.g., M.D., D.D.S./D.M.D., or B.S. in nursing and/or allied health) or a B.S./B.A. or M.S. degree with emphasis in a health-related discipline.
 Enrollees in the MSCI-TS Program must complete a mentored research project over two years while participating in a highly integrated set of didactic courses leading to the MSCI-TS degree.

 The MSCI-TS Program has an open application policy and will accept on-line applications for admission at any time.

 However, GSBS deadlines (for submission of on-line applications and required documentation) for matriculation in a specific academic semester are listed below.

 - Fall Semester (Require F-1 or J-1 Visa): February 1

 - Fall Semester: April 1